gonfdez/minipcranking.com/CREATE-POST.md

 ---

-## ✅ Step 2: Content Generation with ChatGPT
+## ✅ Step 2: Content Generation with AI

-1. Use ChatGPT (Free or Plus) to generate the base article.
+1. Use AI to generate the base article.
 2. Prompt example:

 Write an SEO-optimized article in MDX format about "Best Mini PCs for Gaming in 2025".
 Include: